mariadb-corporation/MaxScale/Documentation/Authenticators/Authentication-Modules.md

 ### Xpand

 The system tables of Xpand are not the same as those of a regular MariaDB server.
-Consquently, a different set of GRANTs are needed.
+Consequently, a different set of GRANTs are needed.

 The service user must have the following grants:
 ```